jtanasi12/BankCOR/README.md

 # BankCOR

-A bank system that allows users to add multiple checking/savings accounts and credit accounts.
-We have a CheckProcessors method we call when a customer has to make a deduction and pay off a check.
-The customer can decide the order of accounts the Checkprocesor will deduct from until the request has been made.
-If the total amount is unavaiable across all accounts we throw an exception and don't deduct any money.
+Our banking system provides users with the flexibility to manage multiple checking/savings accounts and credit accounts.
+The CheckProcessors method, invoked when a customer needs to make a deduction and settle a check, allows users to specify the order of deduction from their accounts.
+If the cumulative amount is unavailable across all accounts, the system gracefully handles the situation by throwing an exception, ensuring no funds are deducted.
+This banking application leverages the console window to exemplify the implementation of design patterns in Java, while also highlighting the utilization of exception propagation.